relykstm/SportsORM/README.md

 # Sports ORM

+** Not all my original code, but an exercise provided to practice C# and Query/Database exercises **

 Using the SportsORM, complete all the queries and show their results on ```level1.cshtml```, ```level2.cshtml```, and ```level3.cshtml```.

 The ERD ```Entity Relationship Diagram``` for the project looks like the following.